Professional practice

 Yachts & Yachting

 Chris has a particular interest and involvement in disputes concerning yachts of all sizes – both pleasure and commercial small craft.
 He was a member of the panel of specialist mediators and arbitrators maintained by the CIArb on behalf of the RYA and BMIF to deal with disputes relating to yachts and small craft.
-He has been involved in numerous cases involving the construction, sale, repair and management of yachts of all sizes, as well as insurance and surveying disputes, collisions and disputes arising out of the regulatory regimes relating to yachts
+He has been involved in numerous cases involving the construction, sale, repair chartering and management of yachts of all sizes, as well as insurance and surveying disputes, collisions and disputes arising out of the regulatory regimes relating to yachts and small craft.
+Reported cases, and some other typical cases in recent years, include:

-Re “O”: Chris acts for the Charter of this yacht in relation to disputes that have arisen in relation to a charter on MYBA terms.
+Re “O”: Chris acts for the charter of this yacht in relation to disputes that arose in relation to a charter on MYBA terms when the payments due to the owner were stolen by a third party that appeared to have hacked the brokers’ IT system..

-Re “D”: Chris acts for the builder of this yacht in relation to disputes that have arisen under the terms of the o a contract for the construction and sale of a motor yacht.
+Re “D”: Chris acts for the builder of this yacht in relation to disputes under the terms of the o a contract for the construction and sale of a motor yacht.

 Riva Bella SA v Tamsen Yachts [2011] EWHC 1434 (Comm): Chris represented the Defendant (builder) at the trial of this Commercial Court claim concerning the construction and sale of a luxury motor yacht.
 Various technical issues arose as to the construction of the yacht but the claim also involved complex contractual issues in relation to the role of the broker involved.
 The case was particularly sensitive because it appeared that a number of secret commissions had been paid.
 Nearly every aspect of the Buyer’s claim was rejected and the Builder’s counterclaim succeeded almost in full, leading to a net judgment in favour of the Builder.
 An application for permission to appeal was rejected by the trial Judge and the Court of Appeal.